prvdmwrong/prvdmwrong/docs/index.md

 </p>

-Create service providers to handle the top level logic of your game, baked with natural type-safety and intellisense, built-in dependency resolution/inversion, first-class lifecycles, and pragmatic APIs.
+Create service providers to handle the top level logic of your game, baked with natural type-safety and intellisense, built-in dependency resolution, first-class lifecycles, topped with pragmatic APIs.

 Transition your entire codebase with one of the many compatibility packages.
 Just change where you require the original framework, and let Prvd 'M Wrong do